Terieyenike/resort/README.md

 The Resort Beach Hotel is a service for relaxation away from home.
 It is built around the ability to reserve a room based on the suite of your preference.

+### Deploying the App

+Click this button to deploy the app to the DigitalOcean App Platform

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/terieyenike/resort/tree/main&refcode=97aee38fde94)

 ### Tech Stack

+---

 - React
 - React icons